MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 Device coordinates are:
 * 2D coordinates in OpenGL viewport
 * Measured in pixel
-* Have their origin (0,0) in the top left corner of the device (with x-coordinates increasing to the right and y-coordinates increasing downwards)
+* Have their origin (0, 0) in the top left corner of the device (with x-coordinates increasing to the right and y-coordinates increasing downwards)

 The viewport is the rectangle in pixels on your screen you want to render to.
 Affine transformations map abstract coordinates from your scene to physical pixels on your device.

 All triangular vertices go through a projection matrix and end in a normalized range from -1 to 1 representing your field of view.
 To find which pixels the triangles actually cover on screen, those coordinates get linearly remapped from [−1, 1] to the range of the viewport rectangle in pixels.
-Technically that kind of mapping is called an [*affine transformation*](https://en.wikipedia.org/wiki/Affine_transformation).
+Technically, that kind of mapping is called an [*affine transformation*](https://en.wikipedia.org/wiki/Affine_transformation).